bigchaindb/bigchaindb/k8s/tendermint/tendermint_container/README.md

-## Tendermint container used to consensus
+## Tendermint container used for BFT replication and consensus

 ### Step 1: Build and Push the Latest Container